jdh4/intro_pytorch/batch_job/README.md

-# Example of Running PyTorch on Adroit
+# Example of Running a PyTorch Job on Adroit

 ```
 $ ssh <YourNetID>@adroit.princeton.edu